thedotedge/srchr/README.md

 ## Features

 * Search is case-insensitive
+* Word frequency is used a ranking factor
+* Stoplist support
 * Suggestions are based on word frequency
-* Word frequency is a ranking factor
-* Stoplist is supported
+* TODO suggestions based search history

 ## Commands
 ```